Wills and Trusts Lawyers in Northern Virginia

 WHAT ABOUT TRUSTS?

 An alternative to a will is a living trust.
 The living trust frequently is suggested as a means of avoiding probate.
 It also can be used for estate and probate tax minimization or avoidance and as a means of providing support for minor, disabled or immature children and grandchildren.
 We can provide you with the necessary knowledge and tools to create a legal document of your choice, including other types of trusts like constructive and resulting trusts, as well as even pet trusts.

-Our attorneys can meet with you to discuss the specifics of your estate and if any litigation may be needed.
+Our wills and trusts attorneys can meet with you to discuss the specifics of your estate and if any litigation may be needed.
 They will consider the type and amount of your assets, and your goals, and advise you on the best document to meet your needs.

 Since 1980 the AV-rated law firm of Hale Ball has served the legal needs of individuals and businesses.
 Our team of attorneys include lawyers named to Super Lawyer and Rising Star lists, as well as attorneys with advanced legal degrees, specialty certifications and lawyers who teach their areas of practice to other lawyers.